verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 {{< /clipboard >}}

 **NOTE**: The `--manifests` flag is used in this example to provide the location of the Verrazzano platform operator manifests file.
-If you omit this flag, the `vz` CLI will attempt to download the manifests file.
+If you omit this flag, the `vz` CLI will attempt to download the manifests file, which requires access to the Internet.

 Verrazzano supports customizing installation configurations.
 See [Customize Verrazzano]({{< relref "/docs/customize/_index.md" >}}).